 Watson has made a strong case for a roster spot this preseason, Jeremy Fowler of ESPN.com reports.

 A 2015 undrafted free agent, Watson apparently has made a strong impression on Steelers coach Mike Tomlin with his powerful downhill running.
 The 240-pounder has taken 18 carries for 84 yards and a touchdown this preseason, but it still isn't clear where he fits on the roster behind Le'Veon Bell.
-2017 third-round pick James Conner already provides some power off the bench, while Fitzgerald Toussaint is a capable pass catcher and Knile Davis can help in the return game.
+The team's 2017 third-round pick, James Conner, already provides some power off the bench, while Fitzgerald Toussaint is a capable pass catcher and Knile Davis can help in the return game.
 The Steelers might find a spot for Watson at Davis' expense, though it would require keeping four tailbacks.

 Watson was waived by the Eagles on Thursday.

 Watson was promoted from the Eagles' practice squad to their active roster prior to Week 17 and ran the ball nine times for 28 yards in a touchdown in his lone appearance.
 He'll look to catch on elsewhere as a depth back.

 Watson ran nine times for 28 yards and a score in the Eagles' season finale against the Cowboys.

 With three of its top four running backs ruled out, Philadelphia deployed a three-pronged rushing attack on Sunday behind the likes of Watson, Darren Sproles and Byron Marshall.
 Each player received only nine or 10 carries, though, so there wasn't a clear leader of the bunch.
 With the regular season now all wrapped up, Turner will look to stay injury-free throughout the offseason in hopes to secure a role in the Eagles' run game for the 2017 campaign.